Research Paper Volume 12, Issue 7 pp 5651—5674

 First, we assessed vascular calcification and aging features in rats.
 As compared with controls, VDN-treated old rats with calcification showed substantially increased calcium deposition and senescence-associated β-galactosidase activity in the aortic media, as revealed by Alizarin red staining (Figure 1A, 1D) and SA-β-gal staining (Figure 1B, 1E).

+Figure 1.
 IMD and its receptor levels in aging-associated vascular calcification induced by VDN in rats.
 (A) Alizarin red staining for vascular calcium deposition (positive staining: red) (Scale bar=200 μm).
 (B) SA-β-gal staining for β-galactosidase activity (blue) (Scale bar=100 μm).
 (C) Immunohistochemistry staining for IMD (Scale bar=200 μm), and (D–F) quantification of (D) calcium deposition-positive staining (n=3), (E) β-galactosidase-positive staining (n=3) and (F) IMD-positive staining (n=4) in the medial layer of rat thoracic aortas.
 (G–K) Quantitative RT-PCR analysis of mRNA levels of IMD, calcitonin receptor-like receptor (CRLR), receptor activity-modifying protein 1 (RAMP1), RAMP2 and RAMP3 in rat aortas (n=3 in each group).
 (L) Western blot analysis of protein levels of CRLR and RAMP1, 2 and 3 in rat aortas and (M–P) quantification (n=3).
 The arrow indicates positive staining.
 Y=young rats.
 O=old rats.
 YV=young+VDN.
 OV=old+VDN.
-Data are mean ± SD. *PP
+Data are mean ± SD. *P<0.05, **P<0.01.

 We investigated whether IMD level was altered in the progression of aging-associated vascular calcification.
 On immunohistochemistry, the protein expression of IMD was significantly decreased by 91.2% (P<0.01) in old rat aortas as compared with young rats and further decreased in calcified old rat aortas (Figure 1C, 1F).
 IMD mRNA expression was lower by 36.0% (P<0.01) in old than young aortas, with no further decline in calcified old aortas (Figure 1G).
-The mRNA levels of IMD receptors CRLR and RAMP1, 2 and 3 were increased in calcified aortas of young or old rats versus non-calcified aortas, respectively (Figure 1H1K).
-We then tested the protein expression of CRLR/RAMPs and found only RAMP3 protein level elevated in VDN-treated old aortas, by 3.5-fold (P<0.01) as compared with VDN-treated young aortas, and by 1.7-fold (P<0.01) as compared with old control aortas (Figure 1L1P).
-We tested IMD expression in rat replicative senescent VSMCs (passage 14-18) and found decreased expression of IMD mRNA, and that of its receptors, CRLR/RAMP2/3 proteins, was increased, as compared with young VSMCs (passage 3-6) (Supplementary Figure 1A1E).
+The mRNA levels of IMD receptors CRLR and RAMP1, 2 and 3 were increased in calcified aortas of young or old rats versus non-calcified aortas, respectively (Figure 1H–1K).
+We then tested the protein expression of CRLR/RAMPs and found only RAMP3 protein level elevated in VDN-treated old aortas, by 3.5-fold (P<0.01) as compared with VDN-treated young aortas, and by 1.7-fold (P<0.01) as compared with old control aortas (Figure 1L–1P).
+We tested IMD expression in rat replicative senescent VSMCs (passage 14-18) and found decreased expression of IMD mRNA, and that of its receptors, CRLR/RAMP2/3 proteins, was increased, as compared with young VSMCs (passage 3-6) (Supplementary Figure 1A–1E).

 Exogenous IMD1-53 attenuated aging-associated vascular and VSMC calcification

 To investigate whether exogenous IMD1-53 could attenuate aging-associated vascular calcification, we further administrated IMD1-53 in VDN-treated old rats.
 As compared with young rat aortas, the β-galactosidase activity was markedly upregulated in old aortas, and further increased in VDN-treated old rats (Figure 2A, 2H).
 The vascular structure was severely damaged in VDN-treated old rats (Figure 2B), with the increased collagen content (Figure 2C, 2I) and calcium deposition (Figure 2D, 2E).
 While IMD1-53 administration significantly decreased β-galactosidase activity by 64.7% (P<0.01, Figure 2A, 2H) and decreased collagen content by 49.4% (P<0.01, Figure 2C, 2I) in the medial layer of calcified old rat aortas, as compared with VDN-treated old rats.
 IMD1-53 also inhibited the calcium accumulation in aortas (Figure 2D, 2E).
 In addition, IMD1-53 treatment slightly improved the haemodynamic parameters of VDN-treated old rats (Supplementary Table 2).
 Consistent with the results of calcium deposition staining (Figure 2D, 2E), the calcium content and ALP activity were also downregulated with IMD1-53 treatment, by 52.3% (P<0.01, Figure 2L) and 88.0% (P<0.01, Figure 2M), respectively, as compared with VDN-treated old aortas.
-The increased protein levels of pro-osteogenic markers including RUNX2 and BMP2 and reduced levels of VSMC contractile markers SM-22α and α-SMA in VDN-treated old rat aortas were all reversed by IMD1-53 (Figure 2N2R).
+The increased protein levels of pro-osteogenic markers including RUNX2 and BMP2 and reduced levels of VSMC contractile markers SM-22α and α-SMA in VDN-treated old rat aortas were all reversed by IMD1-53 (Figure 2N–2R).
 Consistently, immunohistochemistry staining showed that IMD1-53 decreased the expression of RUNX2 in the aortic media layer with calcification (Figure 2F, 2J).
-Moreover, the protein levels of cyclin-dependent kinase inhibitors p16 and p21 were significantly upregulated in VDN-treated rats, then markedly reduced by 96.0% and 81.9% with IMD1-53 treatment (both P<0.01), respectively, as compared with VDN-treated old rats (Figure 2S2U).
+Moreover, the protein levels of cyclin-dependent kinase inhibitors p16 and p21 were significantly upregulated in VDN-treated rats, then markedly reduced by 96.0% and 81.9% with IMD1-53 treatment (both P<0.01), respectively, as compared with VDN-treated old rats (Figure 2S–2U).
 Immunohistochemistry staining also showed that IMD1-53 decreased the expression of p21 in medial aorta cystic areas (Figure 2G, 2K).

 Figure 2.
 Exogenous IMD1-53 attenuated aging-associated vascular calcification in rats.
-(A) SA-β-gal staining for β-galactosidase activity (positive staining: blue) (Scale bar=100 μm), (B) H&E staining (Scale bar=500 μm), (C) Sirius red staining for collagen (red) (Scale bar=200 μm), (D) Alizarin red staining (red) (Scale bar=500 μm) and (E) von Kossa staining for vascular calcium deposition (black) (Scale bar=500 μm), (F) Immunohistochemistry staining for runt-related transcription factor 2 (RUNX2) (Scale bar=200 μm) and (G) cyclin-dependent kinase inhibitor p21 (Scale bar=200 μm), and (HK) quantification of (H) β-galactosidase-positive staining (n=4), (I) collagen-positive staining (n=4), (J) RUNX2-positive staining (n=4), and (K) p21-positive staining (n=4) in the medial layer of rat thoracic aortas.
+(A) SA-β-gal staining for β-galactosidase activity (positive staining: blue) (Scale bar=100 μm), (B) H&E staining (Scale bar=500 μm), (C) Sirius red staining for collagen (red) (Scale bar=200 μm), (D) Alizarin red staining (red) (Scale bar=500 μm) and (E) von Kossa staining for vascular calcium deposition (black) (Scale bar=500 μm), (F) Immunohistochemistry staining for runt-related transcription factor 2 (RUNX2) (Scale bar=200 μm) and (G) cyclin-dependent kinase inhibitor p21 (Scale bar=200 μm), and (H–K) quantification of (H) β-galactosidase-positive staining (n=4), (I) collagen-positive staining (n=4), (J) RUNX2-positive staining (n=4), and (K) p21-positive staining (n=4) in the medial layer of rat thoracic aortas.
 (L) Calcium content assay (n=6) and (M) alkaline phosphatase (ALP) activity assay (n=6) in rat aortas.
-(N) Western blot analysis of protein levels of smooth muscle 22 alpha (SM-22α), alpha smooth muscle actin (α-SMA), bone morphogenetic protein 2 (BMP2) and RUNX2 in rat aortas, and (OR) quantification (n=3).
+(N) Western blot analysis of protein levels of smooth muscle 22 alpha (SM-22α), alpha smooth muscle actin (α-SMA), bone morphogenetic protein 2 (BMP2) and RUNX2 in rat aortas, and (O–R) quantification (n=3).
 (S) Western blot analysis of protein levels of p16 and p21 in rat aortas, and (T, U) quantification (n=3).
 Enlarged regions, ×400.
 The arrow indicates positive staining.
 Y=young rats; O=old rats; YV=young+VDN; OV=old+VDN; OVI=old+VDN+IMD1-53.
 Data are mean ± SD. *P<0.05, **P<0.01.

 Given the importance of VSMC senescence and phenotype transition in aging-associated vascular calcification, we tested the effects of IMD1-53 on VSMC in vitro.
 Alizarin red staining showed earlier and more severe calcification in senescent VSMCs than young cells (Supplementary Figure 2A).
-Consistent with in vivo experiments, the calcification markers including calcium deposition and content (Figure 3A, 3D), ALP activity (Figure 3E), and protein levels of RUNX2 and BMP2 (Figure 3F, 3I, 3J) were elevated in calcified-rat senescent VSMCs as compared with young controls, but α-SMA and SM-22α levels were significantly decreased (Figure 3F3H).
+Consistent with in vivo experiments, the calcification markers including calcium deposition and content (Figure 3A, 3D), ALP activity (Figure 3E), and protein levels of RUNX2 and BMP2 (Figure 3F, 3I, 3J) were elevated in calcified-rat senescent VSMCs as compared with young controls, but α-SMA and SM-22α levels were significantly decreased (Figure 3F–3H).
 Moreover, the protein level of MGP, an inhibitor of calcification, was also downregulated in calcified VSMCs (Figure 3F, 3K).
 The senescent markers β-galactosidase activity (Figure 3B, 3C) and the expression of p16 and p21 (Figure 3F, 3L, 3M) were markedly increased in calcified-rat senescent VSMCs.
-All these changes were reversed by treatment with IMD1-53 (all P<0.05, Figure 3A3M).
+All these changes were reversed by treatment with IMD1-53 (all P<0.05, Figure 3A–3M).

 Figure 3.
 IMD1-53 inhibited senescence-associated calcification in rat VSMCs.
 (A) Alizarin red staining for rat VSMCs (positive staining: red) (Scale bar=500 μm).
 (B) SA-β-gal staining (blue) (Scale bar=100 μm) and (C) quantification of β-galactosidase-positive staining in rat VSMCs (n=6).
 (D) Calcium content assay (n=6) and (E) ALP activity assay (n=6) of rat VSMCs.
-(F) Western blot analysis of protein levels of smooth muscle 22 alpha (SM-22α), alpha smooth muscle actin (α-SMA), bone morphogenetic protein 2 (BMP2), runt-related transcription factor 2 (RUNX2), matrix γ-carboxyglutamic acid (Gla) protein (MGP), and cyclin-dependent kinase inhibitors p16 and p21 in rat VSMCs, and (GM) quantification (n=3).
+(F) Western blot analysis of protein levels of smooth muscle 22 alpha (SM-22α), alpha smooth muscle actin (α-SMA), bone morphogenetic protein 2 (BMP2), runt-related transcription factor 2 (RUNX2), matrix γ-carboxyglutamic acid (Gla) protein (MGP), and cyclin-dependent kinase inhibitors p16 and p21 in rat VSMCs, and (G–M) quantification (n=3).
 Y=young VSMCs; S=senescent VSMCs; YC=young+calcification; SC=senescence+calcification; SCI=senescence+calcification+IMD1-53.
 Data are mean ± SD. *P<0.05, **P<0.01.

-The effect of IMD1-53 on senescent VSMC calcification was further confirmed in human VSMCs in vitro (Supplementary Figure 3A3L).
+The effect of IMD1-53 on senescent VSMC calcification was further confirmed in human VSMCs in vitro (Supplementary Figure 3A–3L).

 Taken together, these results demonstrate that IMD1-53 could attenuate aging-associated vascular calcification by inhibiting VSMC osteogenic transition and senescence.